dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 ## Options for building

-A full or individual project build is centered around BuildTargetFramework, OSGroup, Configuration and ArchGroup and will be setup in one of the following ways:
+A full or individual project build is centered around BuildTargetFramework, OSGroup, Configuration and ArchGroup.

 1. `$(BuildTargetFramework), $(OSGroup), $(Configuration), $(ArchGroup)` can individually be passed in to change the default values.
 2. If nothing is passed to the build then we will default value of these properties from the environment.
 Example: `netcoreapp5.0-[OSGroup Running On]-Debug-x64`.